 - Save costs.
 You can save a bit of money by offering accommodation as a perk.
-Remember though that you still need to offer the market rate for live in nannies and can’t just take out accommodation costs from the salary.
+Remember though that you still need to offer the market rate and can’t just take out accommodation costs from the salary.

 - Good for emergencies.
-A live in nanny is always on hand to be called upon in the event of an emergency.
+They are always on hand to be called upon in the event of an emergency.

 - Additional care of the property.
-A live in nanny can help look after your home and any pets whenever you go away.
+They can help look after your home and any pets whenever you go away.
 Do make sure this is agreed upon when hiring.

 Disadvantages of a Live in Nanny

 - Space requirements.
-Having a live in nanny means you have to provide them with private living space.
+It means you have to provide them with a private living space.
 That space cannot be used by the family.
 Once the nanny lives in the room or area, their privacy must be respected.

 - Extra expenses.
-You might incur additional costs with a live in nanny such as electricity, water, food, transport.
+You might incur additional costs such as electricity, water, food, transport.
 You should factor this into your budget.